Chapter 36. Musical Diaries: Hensel And Programmatic Piano Music Quizlet

 Musical Diaries: Das Jahr (The Year):

 Among Hensel's most personal and significant works is the piano cycle Das Jahr (The Year).
-Composed in 1841, Das Jahr is a collection of twelve character pieces, each representing a month of the year.
+But composed in 1841, Das Jahr is a collection of twelve character pieces, each representing a month of the year.
 These pieces are not mere depictions of seasonal changes; they are deeply personal reflections on Hensel's inner life, her emotions, and her experiences.

 Das Jahr can be viewed as a musical diary, a sonic journal in which Hensel poured out her thoughts and feelings.
 Each piece is prefaced by a poem or motto, often penned by Hensel herself, which provides a key to understanding the emotional content of the music.
 The cycle is a testament to Hensel's ability to translate personal experience into evocative and expressive musical language.